 For you anglers who have fished in other exotic areas of the world for bonefish, you may be disappointed by the smaller numbers of bonefish here.
 You will never see vast schools of a hundred fish or more.
 But what we do have, are BIG bonefish.

-Fishing on Molokai, is not just another fishing trip, it’s almost a spiritual journey into Hawaii’s most serene waters to fish.
+Fishing on Molokai is not just another fishing trip, it’s almost a spiritual journey into Hawaii’s most serene and uncrowded waters to fish.